2017 Sunny Side of the Doc Call for Projects now open!

 - Asian Pitch – projects coming from Asia or co-produced with an Asian partner.

-An independent jury will select 42 projects to pitch at Sunny Side of the Doc, raise finance and get critical insight from leading international buyers attending Sunny Side’s daily pitching sessions:
+An independent jury will select 47 projects to be pitched at Sunny Side of the Doc, raise finance and get critical insight from leading international buyers attending:

 - Tailored one-to-one meetings with key decision makers are organized for pitchers selected to get straight into creative and financial discussions.

-- The best pitched project will be awarded by our sponsors, in cash and/or in kind (list of awards to be confirmed).
+- The best pitched projects will be awarded by our sponsors, in cash and/or in kind (list of awards to be confirmed).

 THE ELIGIBILITY REQUIREMENTS ARE :

-- Participant must be already registered to Sunny Side of the Doc 2017.
+- Participant must have previously registered for Sunny Side of the Doc 2017.

-After registration, you’ll connect to Sunny Side Community Space and be able to submit your project via your personal account.
+After purchasing your accreditation, you’ll be able to connect to Sunny Side Community Space and submit your project via your personal account.

 - Projects should be in advanced development: at least 30% of the budget already confirmed